keaukraine/bootstrap4-fs-modal/README.md

 ```

 That's all you need.
-JS automatically tracks `show.bs.modal` events and duplicates all buttons with `data-glyphicon` attribute to modal header, wiring `click` events to original buttons.
+JS automatically tracks `show.bs.modal` events and duplicates all buttons to modal header, wiring `click` events to original buttons.

 ## Used Libraries